A. Alcohol Abuse and Drug Use Prevention Policy

 - The Assistant Dean for Academic Administration and Student Affairs at Chicago-Kent 312.906.5289, email@example.com.

 Staff employees or faculty members should consult the appropriate handbook for further guidance.

 3. Making a Complaint

-A complaint alleging violation of the policy prohibiting sexual harassment may be filed with the Dean of Student’s Office or the Title IX Coordinator by any person who has been the subject of such harassment.
+A complaint alleging violation of the policy prohibiting sexual harassment may be filed with the Office of Student Affairs or the Title IX Coordinator by any person who has been the subject of such harassment.
 The privacy of complainant and those accused of violating this policy shall be protected throughout proceedings to the extent possible.
 Upon request of any party, at any time during the proceedings, meetings and hearings shall be closed.
 All reasonable measures will be taken to assure that no one involved in any complaint, investigation, or remedy shall suffer retaliation as a result of the proceedings.